 This is where the action plan comes into play.
 You’ve surfaced a gap.
 You and the team can develop a plan to eliminate this as a risk.
 From there, it’s basic blocking and tackling by your sales management:

 - Post-call review and follow up

 Have the sales manager close the loop with you.
 It allows you real-time feedback.
 You’re in control of your own destiny

 Nobody likes missing the number.
 This is a problem that persists across almost 50% of sales organizations.

 The Q2 Sales Recovery Plan will help you accomplish all of these things.
 More importantly, it will set you on your way to making the Q2 number.

-The quickest way to turn around Q2 is to visit me at The Studio in Dallas Texas and meet with myself and Greg Alexander to quickly figure out a plan for your success.
-The Studio, SBI’s multimillion dollar, one-of-a-kind, state-of-the-art executive briefing center.
-A visit to The Studio typically results in getting three months of work done in three days.
+The quickest way to turn around Q2 is to visit me at The Studio, SBI’s executive briefing center in Dallas Texas.
 The immersive sessions accelerate everything, dramatically reducing the time it takes to diagnose a problem, develop a solution, and create an implementation plan.